Joaos3092/Genetic-data-analysis/README.md

 Notebooks 12 - 13

 This section extends on the analyses in Notebooks 2 through 5.
 The use of the KDE of known populations for the characterisation of samples in scenarios containing outliers and cases of mislabelling is explored.
+However, this time we will build on the infrastructure developed in Section II to compare classification output across structure and admixture scenarios.

 - [Notebook 12](https://nbviewer.jupyter.org/github/SantosJGND/Genetic-data-analysis/blob/master/12.%20Admixture%20simulations.ipynb)
 introduces individual IDs and admixture proportions to combine admixture and genetic structure ([Fig. 3](https://github.com/SantosJGND/Stats_Lab/blob/master/Complementary_data/3way_example.png)).